mondrake/drudbal/README.md

 [2605284](https://www.drupal.org/node/2605284) | Testing framework does not work with contributed database drivers |
 [2867700](https://www.drupal.org/node/2867700) | ConnectionUnitTest::testConnectionOpen fails if the driver is not implementing a PDO connection |
 [2867788](https://www.drupal.org/node/2867788) | Log::findCaller fails to report the correct caller function with non-core drivers |
+[2868273](https://www.drupal.org/node/2868273) | Missing a test for table TRUNCATE while in transaction |